Vmaslij/practice/README.md

 # University course project
 Demo storehouse system
 Uses Flask web framework
 pymysql library is used to connest MySQL database
+Allows users to make parameterized requests and has different page with basket to order products